 In addition the nature of kibble itself actually sticks to your dog’s teeth.
 Much like potato chips stick to our teeth.
 Have you ever looked at your dog’s teeth after eating kibble?
 There is likely a build up of food left over on their back teeth.
 This leftover food allows plaque to build up causing harmful oral infections.
 These infections not only cause terrible breath and gum disease but oral infections can quickly spread into the bloodstream causing organ and brain infections too.

 Switching to a balanced raw food diet for dogs with raw meaty bones can help promote oral health, or keep your dog’s mouth clean.
 Raw dog foods contain enzymes which are naturally occurring that can help protect animal’s teeth and gums.
 These enzymes, combined with a lack of synthetic filler ingredients, sugars, or starches work to help prevent tooth decay or other oral diseases.
 As well, even pre-ground raw food diets are less likely to stick to teeth than processed kibble and canned food.
 The food is more likely to slip off the teeth preventing tartar and plaque build up.

 Including raw meaty bones in your dog’s food can also help keep your dog’s teeth in top condition.
 Chewing the raw meaty bones actually provides a better abrasive action then kibble to scrape away build up on dog’s teeth without harming tooth enamel.

-For more information on how feeding your dog a natural, species appropriate raw pet food diet can help contribute to their overall health, click here.
+For more information on how feeding your dog a natural raw pet food diet can help contribute to their overall health, click here.
 If you have any questions about raw feeding, and how to begin the process of giving your dog a healthier diet, connect with the Iron Will Raw team.